Abandoned & Little-Known Airfields:

 By the time of the 1985 Flight Guide (courtesy of Chris Kennedy),

-A total of six light single-engine aircraft were visible on the ramp.
+A total of 7 light single-engine aircraft were parked near the hangars on the northeast side.

 According to Howard Fauss, "Martin closed in about 1997 to become a corn field."